Brewers vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Brewers vs. Mariners: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Ty France and the Seattle Mariners hit the field on Monday at T-Mobile Park against Corbin Burnes, who gets the start for the Milwaukee Brewers.
-First pitch will be at 9:40 PM ET for the first game of a three-game series.
+Ty France and the Seattle Mariners will try to defeat Willy Adames and the Milwaukee Brewers when the teams meet on Tuesday at 9:40 PM ET.

-The Brewers are -155 moneyline favorites for this matchup with the Mariners (+125).
-A 7.5-run total has been set in this game.
+The Brewers are +135 moneyline underdogs for this matchup against the favorite Mariners (-160).
+The matchup's over/under has been set at 8 runs.

 Brewers vs. Mariners Odds & Info